Christianity in the 18th century: The American Great Awakening

 The First Great Awakening was a wave of religious enthusiasm among Protestants that swept the American colonies in the 1730s and 1740s, leaving a permanent impact on American religion.
 Jonathan Edwards, perhaps most powerful intellectual in colonial America, was a key leader.
 George Whitefield came over from England and made many converts.
 The Great Awakening emphasized the traditional Reformed virtues of Godly preaching, rudimentary liturgy, and a deep sense of personal guilt and redemption by Christ Jesus.
 It resulted from powerful preaching that deeply affected listeners with a deep sense of personal guilt and salvation by Christ.
 Pulling away from ritual and ceremony, the Great Awakening made religion personal to the average person.

 It had a major impact in reshaping the Congregational, Presbyterian, Dutch Reformed, and German Reformed denominations, and it strengthened the small Baptist and Methodist denominations.
 It brought Christianity to the slaves and was an apocalyptic event in New England that challenged established authority.
 It incited rancor and division between the new revivalists and the old traditionalists who insisted on ritual and doctrine.
 It had little impact on Anglicans and Quakers.

 Unlike the Second Great Awakening that began about 1800 and which reached out to the unchurched, the First Great Awakening focused on people who were already church members.
 It changed their rituals, their piety, and their self-awareness.
 The new style of sermons and the way people practiced their faith breathed new life into religion in America.
 People became passionately and emotionally involved in their religion, rather than passively listening to intellectual discourse in a detached manner.
 Ministers who used this new style of preaching were generally called "new lights", while the preachers of old were called "old lights".
 People began to study the Bible at home, which effectively decentralized the means of informing the public on religious manners and was akin to the individualistic trends present in Europe during the Protestant Reformation.

-Roman Catholicism
+Catholicism

 Europe

 Across Europe the Catholic Church was in a weak position.
 In the major countries, it was largely controlled by the government.
 The Jesuits were dissolved in Europe.
-Intellectually, the Enlightenment attacked and ridiculed Catholic Church, and the aristocracy was given very little support.
+Intellectually, the Enlightenment attacked and ridiculed the Catholic Church, and the aristocracy was given very little support.
 In the Austrian Empire, the population was a heavily Catholic one, but the government seized control of all the Church lands.
 The peasant classes continue to be devout, but they had no voice.
 The French Revolution of the 1790s had a devastating impact in France, essentially shutting down the Catholic Church, seizing and selling its properties, closing its monasteries and schools and exiling most of its leaders.